Tetras are the true rainbow fish of the freshwater species.

 Males are usually smaller than females.
 Due to their overall small size, tetras are easy prey for carnivorous fish.
 Be wary of community fish tankmates!

-Shade and appropriate lighting lessens the stress on tetra fish, which in turn, makes them healthier.
+Shade and appropriate lighting lessen the stress on tetra fish, which in turn, makes them healthier.
 They like to hide in heavy vegetation, so planted aquarium plants are important in your tank.
 Water conditions are also important to monitor so consistent water changes are imperative.

 Tetra aquarium fish are omnivores enjoying algae, brine shrimp, and small bloodworms.